Black Mass Recycling in Thailand Trends and Forecast

 Q3.
 Which black mass recycling market segment in Thailand will be the largest in future?

-Answer: Lucintel forecasts that automotive batteries are expected to witness the highest growth over the forecast period.
+Answer: Lucintel forecasts that the automotive battery is expected to witness the highest growth over the forecast period.

 Q4.
 Do we receive customization in this report?